boskovav/PIQMEE-Tutorial/README.md

 Notice that we directly discarded first 10% of our chain as burn-in.

-We want to smoothen R<sub>e</sub> estimates over a regular (not arbitrary, i.e. based on tree's origin) time grid.
+Next, we want to smoothen R<sub>e</sub> estimates over a regular (not arbitrary, i.e. based on tree's origin) time grid.
 We will use a grid with many more points than the three skyline intervals used in BEAST run.

 ```{R}